isacucho/FnMacAssistant/README.md

 6. Go to sideloadly and sideload the downloaded IPA (the IPA will be saved to your _Downloads_ folder.

 7. Return to FnMacAssistant and click on the _Patch App_ button.
-(This will patch the embedded.mobileprovision to _/Applications/Fortnite.app/Wrapper/FortniteClient-IOS-Shipping.app_)
+(This will patch the embedded.mobileprovision to _/Applications/Fortnite.app/Wrapper/FortniteClient-IOS-Shipping.app_, and remove old app if it exists)

 8. Open fortnite and enjoy!

 <hr/>

 <h2>Credits:</h2>
 The guys at the CelestialiOS Discord server for the Fortnite IPAs. https://discord.gg/celestialios<br/>